News

 What would you highlight from your experience in Boston?

-I am lucky to work with the co-chair of the Auto-ID Labs board and vice-president of MIT Open Learning and his entire team, so I am learning a lot not only about my project, but also about all the topics my colleagues are working on.
+I am lucky to work with the co-chair of committee of Auto-ID Labs and vice-president of MIT Open Learning and all his team, so I am learning a lot not only about my project, but also about all the topics my colleagues are working on.
 I consider it a luxury to be able to dedicate myself to researching a field that I like and also to be given the freedom to apply it to a field that interests me, such as the environment.

 I also appreciate the fact that they are always willing to listen to my ideas, encourage me to implement them and help me in any way they can.